Acstylos/CS354_HW6/readme.md

 an existing dataset to train with.
 This project uses Keras for the ANN, and Scikit-Learn for Decision Trees.

+## Instructions

 This was built using Keras and Tensorflow version only compatible with Python 3.6.2.
 Please use this version of python to run the script.

+To run this program, and ensure you use your python 3.6.2 environment run the command `py -3.6 homework6.py` which takes advantage of the python launcher "py" or if python 3.6 is the only version of python in your path, `python homework6.py`

 ## Authors